-One semester of study abroad is strongly recommended in a country within the area concentration and where the language being used for the language requirement is spoken, or in a study abroad program compatible with the selected thematic track.
+One semester of study abroad is strongly recommended in a country within the area concentration and where the language being used for the language requirement is spoken.
 To receive credit for study abroad, it is expected that the country visited will fit with the area of concentration.
-With prior approval, students may transfer credit from study abroad that is outside their area of concentration if the study abroad is intended to complement a thematic track.
+With prior approval, students may transfer credit from study abroad that is outside their area of concentration if the study abroad is intended to complement a thematic concentration.